 Are you crafty or do you have a small business?
-Consider putting together ‘stay at home hampers’ for people to buy for themselves or their loved ones to cheer them up while they are stuck inside.
+Consider putting together hampers for people to buy for themselves or their loved ones to cheer them up while they may not be able to get together in person or do as many of the things they usually enjoy.
 You could include food, games, toiletries or homemade items.
 Ask people to buy them through a website like Etsy and donate a percentage of sales to Dementia UK.
 (Please note that there are restrictions around this – please contact our Fundraising team for more information before doing this activity.)
 Find out more.

 Organise your own fun sweepstake for anything from a teddy bear to a jar of sweets and sell tickets to your friends and family.
 Find out more here.